Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 • The Pre-Dinner Zoomies: If you want action shots, wait until they're hungry or playful.

 • Read the Room: If the ears are flat or the tail is thumping, put the camera down.
 You aren't going to get a good shot, and you'll just annoy your friend.
+For a deeper read on what those ears and tail are actually telling you, see our guide to feline body language.
 If you're struggling with a spicy cat, our cat training guide might help bridge the communication gap.

 Composition: Making Your Photos "Pop"